puppe1990/blog-matheus-puppe/clg2sedqk000309l89iw3gp8y.md

 ---

-Description: Dive into the concept of single responsibility in object-oriented programming, exploring practical tips for designing classes and methods that are focused, cohesive, and adaptable to change.
+Description: Dive into the concept of single responsibility in object-oriented programming from Chapter 2 of Book **Practical Object-Oriented Design: An Agile Primer Using Ruby by Sandy Metz**, exploring practical tips for designing classes and methods that are focused, cohesive, and adaptable to change.

 ---